niranjanbaviskar/patient-managment-System/README.md

 # Full StackDoctor Appointment Booking Website

-In this project, I will make a Doctor appointment booking app using React JS and Tailwind CSS.
+In this project, I will make a Doctor appointment booking website using React JS and Tailwind CSS.

 In this project, I will create an online appointment booking website for doctor or hospital.
 In this hospital website I will add multiple doctors and user can filter the doctor with their specialty.
 User and choose the date and time slot within 7 days window and book the appointment with the doctor.